majkinetor/au/README.md

 The AU uses `update.ps1` script that package maintainers should create in the package directory.
 No templates are used, just plain PowerShell.

-To write the package update script, it is required to implement 2 functions:
+To write the package update script, it is generally required to implement 2 functions: `au_GetLatest` and `au_SearchReplace`.

 ### `au_GetLatest`